-1. Title: Reliability Coordination - Transmission Loading Relief (TLR)

-2. Number: IRO-006-4

-3. Purpose: To provide Interconnection-wide transmission loading relief procedures that can be used to prevent or manage potential or actual System Operating Limit (SOL) and Interconnection Reliability Operating Limit (IROL) violations to maintain reliability of the Bulk Electric System (BES).
+- 1. Title: Reliability Coordination Transmission Loading Relief (TLR) - 2.
+Number: IRO-006-4 - 3.
+Purpose: The purpose of this standard is to provide Interconnection-wide transmission loading relief procedures that can be used to prevent or manage potential or actual SOL and IROL violations to maintain reliability of the Bulk Electric System.